chriskalmar/shyft/README.md

-# shyft-postgres-connector
+# shyft-storage-connector
-Postgres connector for shyft
+Storage connector for Shyft